 In most areas, the amount of water homeowners use to keep their lawns green or gardens lush spikes in the summer—two to four times as much water than they use the rest of the year!
 And those with timed outdoor watering systems often forget to monitor the weather or set their irrigation controllers back in the fall, leading to more overwatering during the cooler months.

-You can help use less water and create a more healthy landscape on your property by using and sharing these facts about overwatering and tips for reducing outdoor water use.
+You can help use less water and create a healthier landscape by using and sharing these facts about overwatering and tips for reducing outdoor water use.